Are you an undergraduate STEM major at a Minority Serving Institution (MSI) with an entrepreneurial spirit and a passion for energy innovation?

 Program Details

-• ARPA-E seeks to place talented rising Junior and Senior students in STEM majors at MSIs in internships at ARPA-E performer sites to gain valuable professional and technical experience while contributing to the advancement of active ARPA-E-funded projects.
+• ARPA-E seeks to place talented rising Junior and Senior students in STEM majors at MSIs with a curiosity for entrepreneurship in internships at ARPA-E performer sites to gain valuable professional and technical experience while contributing to the advancement of active ARPA-E-funded projects.

-• ARPA-E anticipates funding internships that span a range of geographic locations and technical topics currently supported by ARPA-E. However, the number of internships funded under the INTEREST program will be limited in this inaugural year.
+• ARPA-E anticipates funding internships that span a range of geographic locations and technical topics currently supported by ARPA-E. However, the number of internships funded under the INTEREST program will be limited.

 • Through the program, interns will have the opportunity to engage in the ARPA-E supported entrepreneurial process of technology development toward commercial deployment.
 ARPA-E will provide customized learning and engagement opportunities to the interns, while the interns will provide valuable technical assistance to ARPA-E teams under the leadership of their host site mentor.